onwhim/Codeigniter-mc_recaptcha/README.md

 Then follow these steps.
 1. Download and put Mc_recaptcha.php in application/libraries folder.
-2. Open Mc_recaptcha.php and set the value of $secret_key to the value given to you by google.
+2. Open Mc_recaptcha.php and set the value of $secret_key to the secret key given to you by google.
 3. You can load the library in your controllers by doing $this->load->library('Mc_captcha');
+4. To validate recaptcha in your form submission, you can do $this->mc_recaptcha->validated() which returns TRUE when valid and FALSE when not.
-4. Done!
+4. Done.